 As the CHS acquires new information, relevant changes are applied to Sailing Directions volumes in order to maintain safety of navigation.
 It is the responsibility of the mariner to maintain their digital Sailing Directions file by ensuring that the latest version is always downloaded.
-Visit changes already incorporated.
+Visit charts.gc.ca to download the most recent version of this volume, with all current changes already incorporated.